 Start seeing your outdoor space as an ecosystem rather than a garden

-The more I learn about edible gardening, the more I learn the importance of bugs in successful gardening.
-Often, we are too busy concentrating on day to day gardening tasks to see that pest issues come and go in our own gardens.
-We see aphids today, aphids tomorrow and aphids the next day.
-We feel there is a problem that is not resolving itself, and we reach for a quick fix.
+The more I learn about edible gardening, the more I learn the importance of “bugs” in successful gardening.
+Often, you are too busy concentrating on day to day gardening tasks to see that pest issues come and go in your own garden.
+You see aphids today, aphids tomorrow and aphids the next day.
+You feel there is a problem that is not resolving itself, and you reach for a quick fix.

-When performing ongoing maintenance for our clients, and visiting their gardens every two weeks, it’s a perfect time frame to see the ebbs and flows of pest predator interactions.
+When I was performing ongoing maintenance for my clients, and visiting their gardens every two weeks, it was a perfect time frame to see the ebbs and flows of pest predator interactions.

 Good Bugs and Bad Bugs

-The concept of good bugs and bad bugs is not a new one.
+The concept of “good bugs” and “bad bugs” is not a new one.
 However, in this article I’ll try to convince you that there’s no such thing as a bad bug!
-Instead we need to look at our gardens as ecosystems that contains a species rich diversity.
-All of these bugs should interact to achieve a “balance”.
+Instead you need to look at your garden as an ecosystem that contains a species rich diversity.
+All of the bugs should interact to achieve a “balance”.

 Traditional “Bad Bugs”